End of an Era

 How then do we understand the ten toes?
 The meaning is that the fifth kingdom will not always be divided into just two parts, but will fragment into ten.
 Many students of prophecy have believed that the toes prefigure a ten-nation alliance in Europe, developing perhaps from the Common Market.
 But such a fulfillment is unlikely, for three reasons.

 - The number of European nations seeking political and economic integration grew beyond ten some years ago.
-In 2004, the political body known as the European Union admitted ten more members, bringing its total membership to twenty-five nations of both Western and Eastern Europe.
+Now, the political body known as the European Union has a total membership of twenty-eight nations of both Western and Eastern Europe, and several more are waiting to join.
 Indeed, the cherished dream of many Europeans that all of Europe will unite under a single government may eventually be realized.
-The new entity in its final form will be an alliance of not ten nations, but approximately thirty nations.
+The new entity in its final form will be an alliance of not ten nations, but more than thirty nations.